esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

-# Understanding esp-idf-template
+# Understanding `esp-idf-template`

-Now that we know how to [generate a std project][generate-std], let's inspect what the generated project contains and try to understand every part of it.
+Now that we know how to [generate a `std` project][generate-std], let's inspect what the generated project contains and try to understand every part of it.

 [generate-std]: ./index.md

-## Inspecting the generated Project
+## Inspecting the Generated Project

-When creating a project from [esp-idf-template][esp-idf-template] with the following answers:
+When creating a project from [`esp-idf-template`][esp-idf-template] with the following answers:
 - Which MCU to target? · `esp32c3`
 - Configure advanced template options? · `false`